 TVA suggests that Enron is knowingly overwhelming TVA with "speculative requests" that somehow "frustrate . . . open access transmission by delaying processing of bona fide requests" and "needlessly burden the system."
 This is not true.

 Enron owns the only merchant plants currently operating in TVA's system.
 Enron built these facilities after the summer of 1998 price spike in order to respond to the need of the Eastern Interconnection for additional capacity and energy.
 Over 20 load serving entities have made inquiries about securing capacity and energy from Enron in order to reliably meet their respective load obligations.
-In order to satisfy these customer's resource supply needs, Enron needs firm transmission from TVA.
-Accordingly, Enron cannot fully respond to inquiries from market participants throughout the Eastern Interconnection until Enron knows what combination of firm transmission to all such market participants will be available.
+In order to satisfy these customerss resource supply needs, Enron needs transmission from TVA.
+Accordingly, Enron cannot fully respond to inquiries from market participants throughout the Eastern Interconnection until Enron knows what combination of transmission to all such market participants will be available.
 TVA knows this.
 Everybody in the market knows this, and transmission providers act accordingly.

 When responding to inquiries for the purchase of capacity and energy from load serving entities, Enron relies on the fact that TVA is obligated to make transmission availability known within 30 days of the request.
 TVA should have anticipated that with the only merchant plants operating in TVA's system and the shortage of capacity and energy throughout the Eastern Interconnection, Enron would necessarily be required to make multiple requests for various transmission paths, even in excess of the firm transmission that is available from the plants.
 Enron has no choice but to do so in a competitive market with a monopoly infrastructure.
-We do not know which market participants will ultimately purchase the capacity and energy, nor which transmission paths to which customers are available.
+We do not know which market participants will ultimately purchase the capacity and energy, nor which transmission paths will be available to which customers.
 Accordingly, Enron has and will continue to make multiple possible requests, all of which are in good faith in order to match transmission availability with customer needs.

 TVA attempts to deflect the issue of not responding to 148 of Enron's attempts by stating that TVA has responded to 83% of Enron's requests, which according to TVA, "account for two-thirds of [TVA's] total requests."
 This is entirely misleading.

 As noted earlier, Enron owns the only operating merchant plants in TVA's system, with over 1300 MWs to sell into the competitive market place.
 Accordingly, it is only logical that Enron would have the vast majority of requests.
 You are correct that Enron has submitted approximately 830 requests for summer monthly firm transmission, but this number is entirely misleading based on the "burdens" such requests placed on TVA.
-Over 370 of these were withdrawn by Enron – most before any study work was performed by TVA – as market conditions changed.
-Approximately 325 of the requests were either immediately refused or retracted by TVA, [the majority of which requests were rejected by TVA after TVA unilaterally decided that it would not permit Enron to sink into one of its three control areas].
+Over 370 of these were withdrawn by Enron – most before any study work likely could have been performed by TVA – as market conditions changed.
+Approximately 325 of the requests were either immediately refused or retracted by TVA, [ many of which requests were rejected by TVA after TVA unilaterally decided that it would not permit Enron to sink firm transmission into one of its three control areas].
 After subtracting those requests withdrawn or refused immediately, TVA had 355 requests remaining to study.
 All of these requests should have been studied simultaneously by TVA and, to the extent appropriate, grants made conditionally on the OASIS with conditions noted that if Enron confirmed certain of the grants that others would then not be available.
 Only armed with such information would Enron then be able to respond to the industry's need for capacity and energy.

 TVA states that "Enron's failure to notify [TVA] of approved requests . . . has slowed the processing of requests [and] makes it unfair to all market players."
 This is entirely untrue.